JinniPi/JointIDSF/README.md

 ## The implement of Joint Intent Detection and Slot Filling
 This is implement of JointIDSF model.
 I modified based on the offical code and deploy an Google extention and Gradio.
 I do experiment on PhoATIS [Vietnamese] dataset and ATIS [English] dataset.
-My results are shown in report file.
+My results are shown in the report file.

 ## Model installation, training and evaluation